fruit/sfDoctrineTablePlugin/README.markdown

   Things to remember:

   * Minified classes uses less space on disk, but does not affects the table initialization time.
-  * Depth level with enabled APC does not affects the table initialization time (difference less than 0.001s).
+  * Depth level with enabled APC does not affects the table initialization time (difference less than 0.001 s.).
   * The more generation depth, table relations and columns count, the more file size.

 # 9. <a id="tdd">TDD</a>